 Flyer for the Lavender Latkes, 1999.
 Courtesy of The Daniel Dromm Papers, The LGBTQ Collection, LaGuardia and Wagner Archives, LaGuardia Community College.

-The founding director of SAGE/Queens was Jackson Heights resident and LGBT rights activist Ed Sedarbaum, a former caseworker for the city’s Department of Social Services who had also volunteered at the Gay Switchboard and as a rap group leader at Identity House, both in Manhattan.
+In developing SAGE/Queens, Sedarbaum drew on his experience as a former caseworker for the city’s Department of Social Services as well as his volunteer work at the Gay Switchboard and as a rap group leader at Identity House, both in Manhattan.
 To create a gay senior center for Queens, Sedarbaum worked with then-Queens Borough President Claire Schulman, who provided a start-up grant.
 This was apparently the first time a gay organization in the city received public funding.
 It took Sedarbaum four months of being turned down by about 40 centers, including houses of worship, before successfully meeting with Reverend Thomas E. Schirmer at St. Andrew’s Episcopal Church, who was looking for “creative uses” for the basement space.